Monica Conyers: Personal/professional conduct

 In February 2008, The Detroit News reported details of an exchange between Conyers and DeDan Milton, an aide to Mayor Kilpatrick.
 Conyers allegedly made reference to a gun in an argument with Milton.
 Conyers has denied the allegations.
 The police reports have since been withdrawn.

 In April 2008, Conyers got into an argument with City Council President Ken Cockrel, Jr. during a public hearing.
 Cockrel reprimanded Conyers for interrupting fellow councilwoman JoAnn Watson, and Conyers turned on Cockrel.
 The argument escalated until Conyers referred to Cockrel as "Shrek", after the animated film character.
 Cockrel tried to call for a recess, but Conyers continued insulting him.
 Video of the incident exists on YouTube.

 In February 2009, Conyers was involved in a confrontation with fellow council member Kwame Kenyatta.
 After Kenyatta insisted that Conyers submit in writing her request to cut his budget, Conyers insulted Kenyatta about his hearing aid, health, and lack of education.
 Conyers stated that Kenyatta needed to "learn how to talk to a woman", to which Kenyatta replied that when he was with a woman, he would do so.
 Conyers had to be restrained by a council staffer and a council security officer as she attempted to approach Kenyatta.
 Conyers later sent an apology letter, which was rejected by Kenyatta; he thought it was insincere.
 Conyers subsequently said that re-election "might not be worth it," in view of the constant public criticism of her.

 In February 2009, the Detroit Free Press editorial board opined that Conyers was no longer fit for office due to her increasingly "volatile" behavior.

 In March 2009, Conyers led a group of five members of the Detroit City Council who blocked the proposed transfer of ownership of Detroit Cobo Hall (the home of the North American International Auto Show) to a regional authority.
 The latter was to have representatives from Wayne, Oakland and Macomb counties, which make up the metropolitan area.

 Council hearings about the proposed deal became heated.
 She said to Isaac Robinson, a white official of the Teamsters union, that most of the people who customarily worked at the large annual show "don't look like me.
 They look like you."
 When questioned about her remarks, she denied any intention of racism.
 Conyers said, "Black people cannot be racist".

 The subject reportedly lost her weekend radio show job at 910 AM Superstation (WFDF-AM) primarily for unapproved hotel lodging expenses in March 2017.

+In 2022, Conyers filed to run for Wayne County Executive.
+She was ruled ineligible to run due to her being a convicted felon.